Slow Cooker Chicken in Chile Verde made with a homemade green tomatillo salsa comes together in less than 10 minutes and couldn't be more delicious.

-- If you want a less spicy option, leave out the jalapeno pepper and replace one of the poblano peppers with a green bell pepper.
+- If you want a less spicy option, leave out the jalapeno pepper and replace one of the poblano peppers with green bell pepper.

-- If you can't find fresh tomatillos, you have few options.
+- If you can't find fresh tomatillos, you have a few options.
 First, you could use green tomatoes.
 The flavor is slightly different since green tomatoes are simply unripe tomatoes and tomatillos are a different fruit altogether.
 You could also look for canned tomatillos, which are sometimes easier to find, usually in the Mexican section of the grocery store or online.
-For a last resort, use a mild green salsa, which is made with tomatillos.
+For a last resort, use mild green salsa, which is made with tomatillos.
 You could use red tomatoes, but then it won't be chile verde.

 - The soy sauce in the recipe adds a slight umami flavor and saltiness.
-If you prefer to leave it out, just season with salt and pepper to taste.
+If you prefer to leave it out, just season it with salt and pepper to taste.

 - This recipe will work with all chicken thighs, all chicken breasts, and even pork tenderloin or lean pork shoulder.